campbe13/docker-ecq2020/pandocker/WINHOWTO.md

    TYPE=markdown
    OUT=my.md
    ```
-3. open a command line window
+3. open a command line  or PowerShell window
 4. run `docker run --rm --volume "C:\your\directory:/data"  -ti dawsoncollege2020/pandocker`
 5. you now have my.md in the directory, it is the converted my.docx

 ![pandocker runtime headless](pandocker-runtime.png)
 ## Detailed instructions
 There are 2 ways of using this container: